IamGPIO/BitHalo-201-204-Bitaxe/README.md

 The BitHalo is a daughter board for the Bitaxe (https://bitaxe.org/) and is designed to fix to the rear of the Bitaxe with almost zero technical skill required.
 Every time the Bitaxe submits a share to the pool, a pulse of light is emitted from the BitHalo.

-The BitHalo has an in-built ATMEGA328P chip (Arduino) with code uploaded to simply read the debug serial data coming from a test pint (TP18) on the rear of the Bitaxe.
+The BitHalo has an in-built ATMEGA328P chip (Arduino) with code uploaded to simply read the debug serial data coming from a test pin (TP18) on the rear of the Bitaxe.
 When the serial string "accepted" is detected, the function "pulseLeds" is run.

 The same applies to "BLOCK FOUND" (that would be nice, wouldn't it!)
 <br>